Utkarshkj/HabiticaIntegrations/ReadMe.txt

 ---------
 1. Works on low end/mobile browsers.
 2. Can work from inside email clients.
-3. Does not require logging in.
+3. Bookmark the "simple page" for quick access.
+Does not require logging in.
 4. For Digital addicts: Those who prefer not to be distracted by guilds and chats.
 5. For Digital addicts: Works for those who have blocked all apps.
 Can use the email to mark todos.
 6. When habitica website is blocked in workplace, but gmail is allowed.